Aesica/RMMV/README.md

 - Improves the skill cost display to show both TP and MP for skills which cost both, similar to how YEP_SkillCore does it.
 - Can hide between-rounds MP regen on certain classes with note tags.
 Other forms of MP regen show normally
 - Added a gainSilentMp function for restoring MP without displaying any numbers in combat.

+**8/20/2019 - 1.6**
+- Added version control for Aesica.Toolkit (mostly notetag processing functions) so that multiple plugins using it won't overwrite it unless their version is newer.
+In light of this change, it is strongly recommened that you update to this version or later if using more than one of my plugins.

 **6/20/2019 - 1.5**
 - Expanded note tag functionality to include support for both <tag: x> and <tag>x</tag> formats